hpjohnson/assignment-1-planet/README.md

 ## Imagery and Theming

 The primary reason I chose a space theme was simply because it was the first theme I though of.
 However, I do think it is appropriate in the sense that staring up and looking to the stars is quite relaxing - which is a theme I wanted for the website due to mental health being a heavy topic.
-I chose a nice image of some planets for the banner, and astronaut characters elsewhere, as they seemed appropriate.
+I chose a nice image of some planets for the banner, and astronaut characters elsewhere as they seemed appropriate.

 I used [paint.net](https://www.getpaint.net/) to change the background colour of the images for consitency, and [Squoosh](https://squoosh.app/) to compress and convert the images to webp.

 The images were sourced from [Freepik](https://www.freepik.com/), following their [attribution policy](https://support.freepik.com/s/article/Attribution-How-when-and-where?language=en_US).

+All the sections that contain the content have rounded corners.
+This is consistent with the rounded font, and I simply prefer how it looks compared to sharp corners.
+The header and footer have sharp corners however, and this is to make them stand out from the main content.

 ## Font